 In Spain: sensors and M2M

 "In Spain, there are also start-ups working in this field.
-The ones we are talking about today come from research carried out at the University and have become spin-offs thanks to the collaboration of Venture Capital funds.
+The ones we are talking about today come from research carried out at the university and have become spin-offs thanks to the collaboration of funding from the European Union.
+Venture Capital.
 You can visit Farsens born in TECNUN (San Sebastián) and recently financed by Ambar Venture capital.
 It works with wireless sensor solutions without the need for a battery.
 AWDYNAMICSborn in the Polytechnic University of Madrid and which was supported by Mobius Venture Capital.
 Provides technological solutions in the Machine to Machine environment." updates Diego Gutierrez.